QualiSystems/devguide_source/_shells/9.2.0/getting-information-from-cloudshell.md

 To provide easy access to such common information, each driver function has access to a special context object parameter, which is created by CloudShell for each driver command’s execution.

 If you’ve generated the default driver template, you may have noticed that the pre-generated functions already have some docstring code-hint annotation.
-This allows some IDEs like PyCharm to provide autocomplete for the class properties and make it a lot easier to user.
+This allows some IDEs like PyCharm to provide autocomplete for the class properties and make it a lot easier to use.
+For details, see [Docstrings in shells]({{site.baseurl}}/reference/{{pageVersion}}/enabling-autocomplete-with-docstrings.html#docstrings-in-shells).

 ### CloudShell Shell Core